Charging point connector types – Explained

 GB/T 20234.3 defines how rapid DC charging works.
 There is just one nationwide DC charging system in China, rather than competing systems like CHAdeMO, CCS, Tesla-modified, etc., found in other countries.

 Interestingly, the Japanese-based CHAdeMO Association and the China Electricity Council (which controls GB/T) are working together on a new DC rapid system known as ChaoJi.
-If that system is launched, it is predicted to permit charging up to a whopping 900 kW.
+In April 2020, they announced the final protocols called CHAdeMO 3.0.
+This will allow charging at over 500 kW (600 amps limit) and will also provide bidirectional charging.

 Even if you are still completely confused by connector types, the good news is that it doesn’t matter.